JanDupont/Dofus_KTA_Stats_Web_Scraper/README.md

 Web Scraper using Python with Helium to:

 -   get all matches data of a Dofus KTA tournament
--   generate a excel file.
+-   generate an Excel file.

 Result:
 ![Excel Result](img/Excel_Result.png)